 Treatments for fibromyalgia include both medication and lifestyle adjustments.
-Safety Harbor elder care staff discuss some of the ways to help your senior loved one treat fibromyalgia and enhance his or her overall quality of life.
+Clearwater Home Care staff discuss some of the ways to help your senior loved one treat fibromyalgia and enhance his or her overall quality of life.

 1. Good Sleeping Habits

 Poor sleep has been linked to the onset of fibromyalgia, especially among senior women.
 Sleep deprivation can make your senior loved one more sensitive to pain.
 Having a lower pain threshold makes the condition worse.
 Encourage your loved one to take shorter naps during the day, or no naps at all, so he or she sleeps through the night.
 Your loved one should also avoid drinking caffeine.
 Eating protein at dinner or closer to bedtime is a good way for your elderly loved one to prevent waking up in the middle of the night.

 Exercise has the ability to restore the neurochemical balance that helps trigger a positive emotional state for your loved one.
 By slowing down the adrenaline associated with stress and boosting the levels of positive endorphins in the body, your loved one can avoid stress, anxiety, and depression, which are three things that cause fibromyalgia symptoms to flare.
 Exercise also increases circulation and decreases inflammation.

 A good diet can help your loved one manage the symptoms of fibromyalgia.
 Fish, walnuts, and flaxseed all contain the omega-3 fatty acids your elderly loved one needs to reduce inflammation.
 Fatty acids also reduce pain, stiffness, and tenderness in the joints.
 Your loved one should try and avoid foods with additives.
 These foods activate neurons that increase sensitivity to pain.
 Fruits and vegetables can also help your loved one get the antioxidants necessary to fight free radicals and keep his or her pain-processing nervous system healthy.